lmorg/murex/docs/commands/private.md

 There is an order of precedence for which commands are looked up:

+1. `runmode`: this is executed before the rest of the script.
+It is invoked by the pre-compiler forking process and is required to sit at the top of any scripts.

-1. `test` and `pipe` functions because they alter the behavior of the compiler
+1. `test` and `pipe` functions also alter the behavior of the compiler and thus are executed ahead of any scripts.

+4. private functions - defined via `private`.
+Private's cannot be global and are scoped only to the module or source that defined them.
+For example, You cannot call a private function directly from the interactive command line (however you can force an indirect call via `fexec`).

 2. Aliases - defined via `alias`.
-All aliases are global
+All aliases are global.

 3. _murex_ functions - defined via `function`.
-All functions are global
+All functions are global.

-4. private functions - defined via `private`.
-Private's cannot be global and are scoped only to the module or source that defined them.
-For example, You cannot call a private function from the interactive command line

-5. variables (dollar prefixed) - declared via `set` or `let`
+5. Variables (dollar prefixed) which are declared via `global`, `set` or `let`.

-6. auto-globbing prefix: `@g`
+   Also environmental variables too, declared via `export`.

+6. Auto-globbing prefix: `@g`.
+This is largely a deprecated feature, replaced with a smarter auto-globbing parser that can be enabled via `config: set shell auto-glob true`.

-7. murex builtins
+7. _murex_ builtins.

-8. external executable files
+8. External executable files

+You can override this order of precedence via the `fexec` and `exec` builtins.

 ## See Also